-Tyler Stith concluded his sixth season as head coach at the University of Iowa after being named Iowa head coach on Aug.
+Tyler Stith concluded his seventh season as head coach at the University of Iowa after being named Iowa head coach on Aug.
 22, 2014.
 Stith, a former assistant coach and student-athlete at Iowa, signed a five-year contract extension in the summer of 2019, to keep him in Iowa City through June 30, 2024.
 He previously served as assistant coach at Minnesota from 2011-14.

 During Stith’s tenure as head coach of the Iowa men’s golf program, the Hawkeyes have finished in the top-four of the Big Ten Championships five times, advanced to five NCAA Regionals, and totaled three or more top-three tournament finishes in six of the seven seasons.

 Stith heads a program that has advanced to NCAA competition in 11 of the last 14 seasons, joining Illinois as the only Big Ten teams selected to NCAA Regional competition in at least 11 regionals over the last 14 years.
 Iowa has advanced to the NCAA Championship finals three times in the last 13 years.

 In nine seasons, Stith has coached 16 All-Midwest Region selections, 13 All-Big Ten selections, six academic All-Americans, 18 academic All-Big Ten selections, two Big Ten Player of the Year honorees, one Les Bolstad Trophy award winner, and three Big Ten Championship medalist performances.